NIFK20007U Livelihoods and Environmental Change

 The world is experiencing rapid and unprecedented changes to its environmental resources, with profound effects on people and communities.
 The course is concerned with rural livelihoods and changing environments, using key concepts and perspectives from core social science disciplines.
 It is research-based and develops students’ quantitative and qualitative skills through work with original research data.

 The focus is on livelihood strategies and how they change over time.
-We use cases to highlight the relationship between environmental resources, institutional arrangements and livelihood outcomes.
+We use cases to highlight the relationship between environmental resources, institutional arrangements, poverty and wellbeing.
 We discuss how external factors such as climate change, market forces, and state legislation affect local resource control and access, and how that relates to rural livelihoods.

 A key component of the course is its focus on both quantitative and qualitative tools for understanding and analysing rural livelihoods.
 This provides students with a solid foundation for critically assessing and reflecting on academic representations of livelihoods and linking local issues to wider developmental processes.